Skip to the content.

 Structs are key-value maps, as usually found in AVRO or JSON messages.
 They are defined using:

 Tuples combine multiple subtypes into one.
-For example (1, "text") is a tuple containing an integer and a string element.
-Tuple types always have a fixed number of elements.
+For example `(1, "text")` is a tuple containing an integer and a string

 Examples: